hildensia/py_c_py/README.md

     $ cd clib
     $ make

-Then build the C extension with cython:
+Then build the C extension with cython (maybe you have to change some flags to correct include paths in `setup.py`...):

     $ python setup.py build_ext -i